Skip to Content

 Bad or Worn-out Pressure Washer Water Pump

-The pump of the pressure washer is what actually pressurizes the water coming into the pressure washer unit.
-Your pressure washer pump may become weak because of improper usage and can even fail, causing a loss of pressure and even no pressure at all.
-A pressure washer pump can go bad due to either lack of proper water supply or due to being in a by-pass or standby for long periods.
-By-pass is a situation when the pressure washer is running but the trigger has not been pressed.
+A pressure washer pump can go bad due to a lack of proper water supply or being in a bypass or standby for long periods.
+Bypass is when the pressure washer is running, but the trigger has not been pressed.

 Fix: Bad or worn out pressure washer water pump